Which planets are close to the Moon?

 The choice of optical instruments to observe the events depends on the angular distance separating the objects.
 Generally, High quality 10x50 binoculars provide a field of view ranging from 6 to 7 degrees, while the field of view of telescopes can vary significantly, sometimes measuring less than 1 degree.
 It is possible to calculate the field of view of your optical equipment independently.
 In addition, one can also choose to observe an event without the aid of any instrument.

 As the Moon approaches its full phase, it obscures less luminous celestial bodies.
-For example, Mercury's visibility decreases near the full moon due to the planet's lack of brightness.
-Only the brightest objects, such as Venus and Jupiter, remain discernible.
+For example, Mercury's visibility decreases near the full Moon due to the planet's dimming.
+Only the brightest objects, such as Venus and Jupiter, remain visible.
+To better understand how the phases of the Moon affect planetary visibility, visit (https://www.meteorologiaenred.com/the-moon-and-jupiter-will-dance-together-this-winter.html).

 A luminous entity located near the Moon can be either a star or a planet.
 To determine which one it is, one can observe whether the object exhibits flickering.
 If it does, it is classified as a star, while a steady light indicates a planet.
 Also, among celestial bodies, Jupiter and Venus, along with Mars and Saturn on occasion, are significantly brighter than most stars.
 Identification of planets can also be made based on their distinctive colors: